 However, they hibernate in the colder months and become more inactive between October and March.

 Finally, Painted Turtles are omnivores.
-They enjoy eating live food and vegetation, such as aquatic plants or algae.
+They enjoy eating live food and vegetation like aquatic plants or algae.
 Live food includes aquatic insects and even fish.

 Do Painted Turtles Eat Fish?

-Believe it or not, there are many types of fish that Painted Turtles can and will eat.
+Believe it or not, many types of fish Painted Turtles can and will eat.
 However, like most turtles, Painted Turtles won’t know if a certain fish is good or bad for them.
 So, if it moves and they can catch it, the turtle will eat it.

 On the other hand, Painted Turtles tend to go for smaller fish that are easier to catch and won’t put up too much of a fight.